( Verbatim Copy of https://arjunsreedharan.org/post/148675821737/memory-allocators-101-write-a-simple-memory)

 Heap: Contains the dynamically allocated data.

-Stack: Contains your automatic variables, function arguments, copy of base pointer etc. Memory layout
+Stack: Contains your automatic variables, function arguments, copy of base pointer etc.

 As you can see in the image, the stack and the heap grow in the opposite directions.